|Meaning of faith

 Those who kill in the name of their God are merely surviving at the expense of others.
 They violate everything that has meaning in religion.
 They claim their actions to be the will of God only because they see God as the highest authority.
 That God would have anything to do with it is firmly disputed in the scriptures.

 The history of the world has shown that great and terrible things are possible.
 We search for God so that we might understand the difference, and in knowing, be able to help build a paradise, not merely believe that there might be such a place.
 It shoud be obvious that if God intervened in all matters, that much suffering would have been abated.
 But God works through people, not for them.
-The scriptures were written that we might discover a better way in life.
-That is the progress that history reveals, and that is how faith needs to be developed.
+As a rule, God doesn't prevent anything from happening.
+Rather, God allows everything to happen.
+We make the decisions that set the wheels of action in motion.
+God is the underlying power that determines the outcome of those decisions.
+As such, what decisions we make have rewards and consequences associated with them.
+The scriptures were written that we might discover a better way in life by coming to identify with the source of life.
+That which has survived is the progress that history reveals.
+And it is along those lines that faith needs to be developed.

 Back to "About the book"